Rate (company): History

 In April 2020, Guaranteed Rate was required to pay the federal government a $15 million fine to settle a lawsuit brought by a former employee whistleblower who alleged the company pushed its underwriters into endorsing ineligible loans for FHA and VA loan programs and making false statements to "induce the government" to extend insurance coverage.
 According to the Chicago Tribune, as part of the settlement, Guaranteed Rate admitted that it failed to adhere to self-reporting requirements and certified loans for government insurance that were not eligible.
 It also admitted to giving FHA underwriters commissions and gifts in violation of the rules.

-In July, Guaranteed Rate and @Properties launched the joint venture Proper Rate, a Chicago-based independent retail mortgage lender that will serve as an in-house lender for @Properties.
-In August 2020, the company signed a 12-race sponsorship deal with Roush Fenway Racing, to fund Ryan Newman's car through the remainder of the 2020 NASCAR season.
-They also sponsored Spanish racing driver Álex Palou.
-In October, the company became the title sponsor of a college football bowl game played at Chase Field in Phoenix, Arizona.
-The bowl has used several names since 2015, being branded as the Cactus Bowl and then the Cheez-It Bowl before being rebranded as the Guaranteed Rate Bowl.
-Along with most other third-tier bowl games, the 2020 game was canceled due to the COVID-19 pandemic.
-The Guaranteed Rate Bowl will return after a year off on December 28, 2021, pairing teams from the Big 12 and Big Ten.
-Also in 2020, the company partnered with the National Hockey League, US Figure Skating, and World TeamTennis as their official mortgage partner.
-They also sponsored US Figure Skating's National Get Up Day on February 1, 2021.
-During 2020, Guaranteed Rate originated over 135,000 mortgages with a value of over $47,000,000,000.